-In some respects, however, the pull-back in value stocks seems at odds with the fundamentals in the managers' view.
-They note the sizable earnings upgrades that have come through in a range of value sectors.
+In some respects, however, the pull-back in value stocks seems at odds with the fundamentals.
+The managers note sizable earnings upgrades in a range of value sectors.

 Shortages of all kinds abound, but many raw materials are in particularly short supply after years of underinvestment.
 In addition, the commitment to cutting carbon emissions through a shift to renewable energy and the accelerating shift towards electric vehicles amplifies demand for many metals.
-This could be positive for many constituents of the mining sector.
+This is positive for many constituents of the mining sector.

-The managers suggest that, even with the latest Omicron-related setback, rising oil and gas prices should be lifting the energy sector, which is at the forefront of rising earnings expectations.
+Even with the latest Omicron-related setback, rising oil and gas prices should be lifting the energy sector, which is at the forefront of rising earnings expectations.
 Again, underinvestment constrains supply.
 Increasingly, the sector is being shunned by investors on ESG grounds.
 The managers feel that this will likely mean that capital expenditure is depressed, extending the period of supply deficit and maintaining higher energy prices for longer.
-This means that the oil majors could be highly cash-generative, which the managers think may provide them the finance that they need to invest in the transition away from fossil fuels, whilst potentially supporting higher dividends.
+This means that the oil majors are highly cash-generative.
+This gives them the finance that they need to invest in the transition away from fossil fuels and could also support higher dividends.

-Inflation may not be transitory
+Inflation is not transitory

-Higher inflation is leading to calls for rate rises, which could be good news for banks

-Governments and central banks have injected huge monetary and fiscal stimulus into the global economy in 2020 and 2021, aiming to combat the effects of the pandemic.
-A squeeze in input costs appears to have been exacerbated by supply chain bottlenecks.
-Higher inflation is leading to calls for rate rises, which could be good news for banks.
-The managers state that the banking sector is in better health than it was when coming out of the global financial crisis.
+Higher inflation is leading to calls for rate rises, which should be good news for banks Governments and central banks have injected huge monetary and fiscal stimulus into the global economy in 2020 and 2021, aiming to combat the effects of the pandemic.
+A squeeze in input costs has been exacerbated by supply chain bottlenecks.
+The resultant higher inflation is leading to calls for rate rises, which should be good news for banks.
+The banking sector is in better health than it was when coming out of the global financial crisis.
 Over a decade of strict capital discipline has left its balance sheets in much better shape and loan delinquencies have been kept low by the fiscal largesse.
-They believe that a steeper yield curve would also be beneficial for banks, but for the moment, quantitative easing continues to distort UK gilt yields.
+A steeper yield curve would also be beneficial for banks, but for the moment, quantitative easing continues to distort UK gilt yields.